Baron Brownlow

 Peregrine Cust, 6th Baron Brownlow, succeeded in 1927 and served as a Lord-in-waiting to the Prince of Wales (later King Edward VIII), as Parliamentary Private Secretary to Lord Beaverbrook (Minister of Aircraft Production), as Lord Lieutenant of Lincolnshire and as Mayor of Grantham.
 In 1978 he was succeeded by his son Edward Cust, 7th Baron Brownlow, who died in 2021.

-Several other members of the family may also be mentioned.
-Peregrine Cust and William Cust, younger sons of the first Baron, were both Members of Parliament.
-William's son Arthur Purey-Cust was Dean of York.
-Edward Cust, another younger son of the first Baron, was a soldier and politician.
-He was created a Baronet in 1876 (see Cust baronets, of Leasowe Castle).
-Henry John "Harry" Cockayne-Cust (1861–1917), a brother of the fifth baron, was a politician and newspaper editor.